 Burd has received multiple national reporting awards from the Education Writers Association for his coverage of federal higher education policy and his investigative work on the student loan industry.
-He has also published articles and op-eds in The Chronicle of Higher Education, The Hechinger Report, Inside Higher Ed, The Los Angeles Times, The New Republic, and Washington Monthly, and provided expert commentary for media outlets including America Public Media’s Marketplace, the CBS Evening News, CNN, C-SPAN, and National Public Radio.
+A 2017 documentary, entitled Fail State, chronicled Steve’s work uncovering abuses at for-profit colleges and the for-profit higher education’s influence-peddling on Capitol Hill.
+He has also published articles and op-eds in the Chronicle of Higher Education, The Hechinger Report, Inside Higher Ed, the Los Angeles Times, The New Republic, and Washington Monthly.